How To Fix Android Auto Keeps Pausing Music

 Method 10: Update Android Auto

 Outdated software can often be the culprit behind many connectivity issues and may result in music playback issues.
-Oftentimes we do not update navigation related apps regularly.
-Ensure that the Android Auto app on your device is up-to-date to fix the music not playing issue.
+Often, we do not update navigation-related apps regularly.
+Ensure that the Android Auto app on your device is up-to-date to fix the issue of the music not playing.
 To check for updates:

 Conclusion